Shopping for a new Chevrolet SS?

-With the 2014 Chevrolet SS, the rear-wheel-drive V-8 performance sedan is back at Chevy dealerships for the first time this century.
+The 2014 Chevrolet SS marks the arrival of a rear-wheel-drive V-8 performance sedan to Chevy dealerships—for the first time this century.

 For the SS, which packs a 415-horsepower version of the outgoing Corvette C6's big LS3 V-8 under the hood, the timing might seem a little odd.
 As the automaker and others turn to smaller, turbocharged engines and worry about mileage numbers, the SS is a 14-mpg (city) lush that's indeed subject to the federal gas guzzler tax.
 And after the introduction of the curvaceous 2014 Impala, the SS and its conservative profile look like a carry-over from another time at Chevrolet.